soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-Milestones-DestinyMilestoneVendorDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-If the Milestone or a component has vendors whose inventories could/should be displayed that are relevant to it,this will return the vendor in question.
-It also contains information we need to determine whether that vendoris actually relevant at the moment, given the user's current state.
+If the Milestone or a component has vendors whose inventories could/should be displayed that are relevant to it, this will return the vendor in question.
+It also contains information we need to determine whether that vendor is actually relevant at the moment, given the user's current state.

 ## Schema
 * **Schema Type:** Definition